PeaceHealth Sacred Heart Medical Center University District

-PeaceHealth Sacred Heart Medical Center University District is a hospital in Eugene, Oregon, United States.
-Originally called Sacred Heart Medical Center, its new name reflects its location near the University of Oregon and Northwest Christian University.
-It is one of two Sacred Heart facilities in the Eugene-Springfield area owned by PeaceHealth.
-The other facility, Sacred Heart Medical Center at RiverBend, is in Springfield.
+PeaceHealth Sacred Heart Medical Center University District is a former hospital in Eugene, Oregon, United States.
+Originally called Sacred Heart Medical Center, the newer name reflected its location near the University of Oregon and Northwest Christian University.
+It was one of two Sacred Heart facilities in the Eugene-Springfield area owned by PeaceHealth.
+The other facility, Sacred Heart Medical Center at RiverBend, is in Springfield and is still open.

-Sacred Heart in Eugene had been the largest hospital in the area until the newer facility at RiverBend opened in August 2008.
-Most general services moved to the larger hospital.
-This facility became a specialty services hospital but retains an emergency department.
-Other services that are still located here include the Oregon Rehabilitation Center, Behavioral Health Services, and the Gamma Knife Center.
+Sacred Heart in Eugene was once the largest hospital in the area until a newer facility at RiverBend opened in August 2008.
+Most general services moved to this larger hospital.
+The University District facility became a specialty services hospital with an emergency department.
+Said emergency department and general patient rooms closed in 2023, with remaining services concluded as of February 2024.

 History

 Sacred Heart Medical Center in Eugene began as Pacific Christian Hospital, which was founded by Eugene Bible University, now Bushnell University and dedicated on March 16, 1924.
 The building was six stories tall and cost about $225,000.
 A School for Nurses was a part of the University and associated with the hospital.
 By the 1930s, it was in bad shape structurally and financially.
 At the same time, the Sisters of St. Joseph of Newark, which later became Sisters of St. Joseph of Peace, had a good reputation in the Pacific Northwest in hospital administration.
 Due to this reputation, local physicians went to them for help in saving the hospital.
 In 1936, the Sisters of St. Joseph bought it for $50,000 and changed its name to Sacred Heart General Hospital.